The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 Regardless of how the event was critically received and analyzed, this single issue proved that Spider-Man’s essence is a force to be reckoned with – and that’s exactly what he teaches her about: the power of responsibility.

-Spider-Man would not take long enough to test the mettle of his powers by taking the responsibility of covering for his teammates while being overpowered – and being beaten into pulp (in AvX#9) by two bearers of the Phonix Force: Colossus and his sister Magik.
+Spider-Man would not take long enough to test the mettle of his powers by taking the responsibility of covering for his teammates while being overpowered – and being beaten into a pulp (in AvX#9) by two bearers of the Phonix Force: Colossus and his sister Magik.

 Another great display of his altruism, despite how painful that beating was.